Tendermint-Validators/Service-Scheduler/README.md

 # Service-Scheduler

-Service Scheduler is a BASH script that enables or disables services.
+Service Scheduler is a BASH script that enables or disables services.<br>
-The scheduler is designed to stop services during events and start them as soon as it they are allowed to run.
+The scheduler is designed to stop services during events and start<br>
+them as soon as it they are allowed to run.<br>

-The scheduler allows for two types of schedules:
+The scheduler allows for two types of schedules:<br>
 1) Day of the week.
-You can schedule services on fixed week days.
+You can schedule services on fixed week days.<br>
 2) Scheduled events.
-You can schedule events that span several days.
+You can schedule events that span several days.<br>

 ## Installation
 1. Clone the project to your local machine